Elskom/Els_kom_new/readme.md

 cd ../..
 ```

 To build the changelog (optional but recommended).
 Make sure that msbuild from your VS2017 install is in your global path environment variable first before these commands.
+If newsmake is already cloned before this command you could run ``update-newsmake.ps1`` this will pull changes and automatically build them if needed.

 3. Open the ``PCbuild/pcbuild.sln`` solution file in Visual Studio 2017 and then select ``Release``, ``x86`` or ``x64`` and hit ``Build Solution``.
 Alternatively you can use the same msbuild command above but change ``Win32`` to ``x86`` or ``x64``, and ``newsmake.sln`` to ``PCbuild/pcbuild.sln``.
 4. Get a cup of Tea.
 Build might take a bit.